Michael Dov Weissmandl: Early life

 Michael Ber was born in Debrecen, Hungary on 25 October 1903 (4 Cheshvan 5664 on the Hebrew calendar) to Yosef Weissmandl, a shochet.
 A few years later his family moved to Tyrnau (now Trnava, Slovakia).
 In 1931 he moved to Nitra to study under Rabbi Shmuel Dovid Ungar, whose daughter, Bracha Rachel, he married in 1937.
 He was thus an oberlander (from the central highlands of Europe), a non-Hasidic Jew.

 Weissmandl was a scholar and an expert at deciphering ancient manuscripts.
 In order to carry out his research of these manuscripts, he traveled to the Bodleian Library in Oxford, England.
 It is related that he was treated with great respect by the Chief Librarian of the Bodleian after an episode when he correctly identified the author of a manuscript that had been misattributed by the library's scholars.

 World War II and the Holocaust

 While at Oxford University, Weissmandl volunteered on 1 September 1939 to return to Slovakia as an agent of World Agudath Israel.
 When the Nazis gathered sixty rabbis from Burgenland and sent them to Czechoslovakia, Czechoslovakia refused them entry and Austria would not take them back.
-Rabbi Weissmandl flew to England, where he was received by the Archbishop of Canterbury and the Foreign Office.
+Weissmandl flew to England, where he was received by the Archbishop of Canterbury and the Foreign Office.
 Explaining the tragic situation, he succeeded in obtaining entry visas to England for the sixty rabbis.